-- Prerequisites: Have your AWS credentials ready, including access key and secret access key, with permissions to access the EKS_READER_ROLE.
+- Prerequisites: Have your AWS credentials ready, including access key and secret access key, with permissions to access the EKS role.

 - Configuring Playbooks: In the Playbooks dashboard, navigate to Integrations > AWS EKS.
-Enter your AWS access key ID, secret access key, specify the region of your EKS account and the EKS_READER_ROLE.
+Enter your AWS access key ID, secret access key, region, EKS role ARN, and External ID (you generate this in Step 2 below and add it when creating the role in the AWS console).

 - Testing the Integration: Test the integration.